foxwallet/hc.foxwallet.com/blog/2023-07-06-taiko-alpha3-tutorial.md

 ![](/img/blog/taiko-alpha3-tutorial/13.webp)

 ### Deploy your own contract on Taiko
-To be continued, in the next week, we will provide a dedicated tutorial on deploying contracts.
+To be continued, we will provide a dedicated tutorial on deploying contracts in next week.
 It will not only cover completing the task of deploying on Taiko Alpha-3 Testnet but also focus on learning more efficient methods for contract deployment.
 Therefore, Cecilia recommends everyone to stay tuned for our updates!

 ### Welcome to follow us